opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles/index_.md

     -   Understand how to issue requests to an implementation of OGC API - Features
     -   Be able to find an OGC API - Tiles endpoint and use it through a client

-# An Introduction to OGC API - Tiles

 ## Introduction

-The OGC API --- Tiles standard defines building blocks for creating Web APIs that support the retrieval of geospatial information as tiles.
+The OGC API - Tiles standard defines building blocks for creating Web APIs that support the retrieval of geospatial information as tiles.
 Different forms of geospatial information are supported, such as tiles of vector features ("vector tiles"), coverages, maps (or imagery) and other types of geospatial information.
-Although it can be used independently, the OGC API --- Tiles building blocks can be combined with other OGC API Standards and draft specifications for additional capabilities or increasing interoperability for specific types of data.
+Although it can be used independently, the OGC API - Tiles building blocks can be combined with other OGC API Standards and draft specifications for additional capabilities or increasing interoperability for specific types of data.
-The OGC API --- Tiles standard references the OGC Two Dimensional Tile Matrix Set (TMS) and Tileset Metadata standard, which defines logical models and encodings for specifying tile matrix sets and describing tile sets.
+The OGC API - Tiles standard references the OGC Two Dimensional Tile Matrix Set (TMS) and Tileset Metadata standard, which defines logical models and encodings for specifying tile matrix sets and describing tile sets.
 A tile matrix set is a tiling scheme that enables an application